mekmarriott/ehrvis/README.md

 Setting Up
 ==================================================

+1) Install the heroku tool belt here: https://toolbelt.heroku.com/

-1) Make sure you have latest version of pip installed.
+2) Make sure you have latest version of pip installed.

 	If you don't have pip, install with:
 	>> sudo easy_install pip